 - Widdle your toiletries down to the essentials (you don’t need every face serum you may use at home) and buy travel sized stuff.

 - Lotion is important.
+The wet/dry cycle of rafting on your skin causes many people problems.
 I highly recommend a salve for dry skin such as Super Salve (this is great to put on your hands at feet before bed).

-- Other extras to consider: a sarong!
+- Wear a sarong!
 It’s lightweight.
 It’s a changing room.
-It’s sun protection.
+It’s sun protection on the raft.
 It’s a skirt, a scarf, a blanket, a pillow for your nap at lunch.

 One final piece of advice…

 - Don’t pee in your shorts.
 It’s not worth it.
-This does connect to packing because if you do this, your shorts will stink and you will get a “boater’s butt” rash.
+This does connect to packing because if you do this, your shorts will stink and you will likely get a “rafter’s butt” rash.
 Listen to your guides, and remember “privacy is given” on the river!

-And just like this list of tips about what to wear rafting, I probably forgot something.
+With this list of tips about what to wear rafting, I probably forgot something.
 You probably will too.
-That’s okay, go with it, learn from hopefully not detrimental mistakes.
-Remember this too: a lot of hardships, especially when we are outside of our comfort zone have to do with our attitudes, outlooks and reactions.
+That’s okay.
+A lot of hardships, especially when we are outside of our comfort zone have to do with our attitudes, outlooks and reactions.
 If you realize on day one you forgot something, don’t beat yourself up!
 Make a new friend, ask a guide and I’m willing to bet it will work out.
 And when in doubt, go sit by the river and everything will be okay.